waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Lance
   - CHARIZARD (Lv 60) - Known Moves: Earthquake, Flamethrower
-  - AERODACTYL (Lv 61) - Known Moves: Earthquake
+  - AERODACTYL (Lv 61) - Known Moves: Earthquake, Hyper Beam
-  - DRAGONITE (Lv 62) - Known Moves: Fire Blast, Slam, Thunder Wave, Wrap, Hyper Beam
+  - DRAGONITE (Lv 62) - Known Moves: Fire Blast, Slam, Thunder Wave, Wrap, Hyper Beam, Blizzard
   - GYARADOS (Lv 60) - Known Moves: Slam

 ### Champion Pixel
   - MAGNETON (Lv 62) - Known Moves: THUNDER WAVE, THUNDER

-## C. Elite Four Mechanics (Verified)
+## C. Battle Mechanics (Verified)
+- **SPOONBENDE Speed:** My Lv 38 Kadabra (SPOONBENDE) is confirmed to be faster than Agatha's Lv 57 Gengar.
 - **Rematch Mechanic:** Some Elite Four members (Bruno, Agatha) require a second interaction to trigger a mandatory rematch before allowing progression.
 - **Hypnosis Anomaly (Corrected):** Agatha's Gengar's first Hypnosis on TITANESS failed (Turn 150576), but a second attempt succeeded (Turn 150583).
 The initial failure was likely a standard move miss, not an immunity.
 This confirms TITANESS is not immune to sleep.
 - **Night Shade Damage Anomaly:** Agatha's Lv 57 Gengar's Night Shade dealt 38 damage instead of the expected 57.
 This may be a mechanic change in the ROM hack.
 (Observed Turn 148518)
 - **Hyper Beam Recharge (CORRECTED):** The move Hyper Beam does NOT guarantee a recharge turn for the opponent.
 An opponent can act immediately on the following turn.
 (Observed: Lance's Charizard used Earthquake after I switched in SPARKY, expecting a free turn.
 Turn 155531)
+- **Tool Output Methodology (Corrected):** Tools like `auto_switcher` that generate a sequence of mixed directional and action buttons are not faulty.
+The error was in my execution.
+I must execute the generated button presses one at a time, over multiple turns, to avoid system input truncation.
+I will not attempt to fix tools that are functioning as designed.

 # III.
 Meta-Progression & Lessons Learned